Gerry2k5/RandWord/README.md

 ### Requirements
 At least one dictionary and affix file are required.

 Dictionaries in iSpell/MySpell/Hunspell format will work.

 Affix files need to be in the MySpell/Hunspell format; handling for iSpell format files may be included later.

 ### Using the utility
 Usage `randword.py [number of words] -d [delimiter]` OR `randword.py [number of words] --delim [delimiter]`

-Output the specified number of words to stdout
+Output the specified number of words to stdout.

 The default delimiter is a single space.

 ### Configuration